Rifat-2020831030/JAVA-Project-02/README.md

-This is the repo of air hockey game build with JAVA for 2nd year 1st semester project
+This is the repo of air hockey game build with JAVA for 2nd year 1st semester project.
+Lets play the game